samanyougarg/Group-Emotion-Recognition/README.md

 This project aims to classify a group’s perceived emotion as Positive, Neutral or Negative.
 The dataset being used is the [Group Affect Database 3.0](https://sites.google.com/view/emotiw2018) which contains "in the wild" photos of groups of people in various social environments.

+## Instructions

+This repository consists of 3 branches -
+1. `master` - contains the code used to train and test the model.
+2. `webapp` - contains the webapp.
+3. `android` - contains the android app.

+### 1. master branch

+#### 1.1 To classify an image (or a set of images) using the full pipeline

+1. Fork this repository and clone the forked repository.
+2. Create and activate a Python 3 virtualenv.
+3. Use `pip install -r requirements.txt` to install the requirements.
+4. Download the final ensemble CNN model from [here](https://drive.google.com/open?id=1dkk7K_R16fW7T0ETsaaG5lT0PZG8K7uE) and model architecture from [here](https://drive.google.com/open?id=1vAR-_QIPpAVYBWNlg6E_CJ1FGnePkW2i) and paste/replace in the cloned repository.
+5. Use `python classify_image.py image_dir original_label` to classify an image as Positive, Neutral or Negative. eg - `python classify_image.py input/val/Positive/ Positive` classifies the images in the `input/val/Positive/` directory with original label as `Positive`.

+### 2. webapp branch

+#### 2.1 To run the web app locally

+1. Fork this repository and clone the forked repository.
+(Ignore if already done in 1.1.)
+2. Use `git checkout webapp` to switch to the webapp branch.
+2. Create and activate a Python 3 virtualenv.
+(Ignore if already done in 1.1.)
+3. Use `pip install -r requirements.txt` to install the requirements.
+4. `python manage.py runserver` to start the server.
+Frontend can be accessed at `http://127.0.0.1:5000`

+---

 ## The Need for Emotion Recognition

 So, first of all, why do we need emotion recognition?